-Hate Crime - Any of the above-mentioned offenses, and any incidents of Larceny-Theft, Simple Assault, Intimidation, or Destruction/Damage/Vandalism of Property that were motivated by bias.
+Hate Crime - Any of the above-mentioned offenses (except negligent manslaughter), and any incidents of Larceny-Theft, Simple Assault, Intimidation, or Destruction/Damage/Vandalism of Property that were motivated by bias.

-Categories of Bias.
+Categories of Bias

-Race - A preformed negative attitude toward a group of persons who possess common physical characteristics genetically transmitted by descent and heredity which distinguish them as a distinct division of humankind.

-Religion - A preformed negative opinion or attitude toward a group of persons who share the same religious beliefs regarding the origin and purpose of the universe and the existence or nonexistence of a supreme being.

-Sexual Orientation - A preformed negative opinion or attitude a group of persons based on their actual or perceived sexual orientation.

-Gender - A preformed negative opinion or attitude toward a person or group of persons based on their actual or perceived gender.

-Gender Identity - A preformed negative opinion or attitude toward a person or group of persons based on their actual or perceived gender identity.

-Ethnicity- A preformed negative opinion or attitude toward a group of people whose members identify with each other, through a common heritage, often consisting of a common language, common culture (often including a shared religion), and/or ideology that stresses common ancestry.

-National Origin - A preformed negative opinion or attitude toward a group of people based on their actual or perceived country of birth.

-Disability - A preformed negative opinion or attitude toward a group of persons based on their physical or mental impairments, whether such disability is temporary or permanent, congenital or acquired by heredity, accident, injury, advanced age, or illness.
+- Race A preformed negative attitude toward a group of persons who possess common physical characteristics genetically transmitted by descent and heredity which distinguish them as a distinct division of humankind. - Religion A preformed negative opinion or attitude toward a group of persons who share the same religious beliefs regarding the origin and purpose of the universe and the existence or nonexistence of a supreme being. - Sexual Orientation A preformed negative opinion or attitude a group of persons based on their actual or perceived sexual orientation. - Gender A preformed negative opinion or attitude toward a person or group of persons based on their actual or perceived gender. - Gender Identity A preformed negative opinion or attitude toward a person or group of persons based on their actual or perceived gender identity. - Ethnicity A preformed negative opinion or attitude toward a group of people whose members identify with each other, through a common heritage, often consisting of a common language, common culture (often including a shared religion), and/or ideology that stresses common ancestry. - National Origin A preformed negative opinion or attitude toward a group of people based on their actual or perceived country of birth. - Disability A preformed negative opinion or attitude toward a group of persons based on their physical or mental impairments, whether such disability is temporary or permanent, congenital or acquired by heredity, accident, injury, advanced age, or illness.